wkoszek/me/source/blog/2013-01-04-book-talent-is-overrated.md

 he was having a great time doing things that well.
 Maybe this was his favorite open-source projects?
 I know he didn't want to touch things until he was sure they're ready and he's ready.
-I think sometimes he might have been procractinating--something I inherited unfortunately.
+I think sometimes he might have been procrastinating--something I inherited unfortunately.